-The Economic and Social Council can also be consulted by the President of the Republic concerning any question of economic or social character of interest to the State.
-Any Plan and Bill of program law of an economic or social character is submitted to it for an opinion.
+The Economic, Social and Environmental Council can also be consulted by the President of the Republic concerning any economic, social or environmental question of interest to the State.

-The composition of the Economic and Social Council and its rules of functioning are established by an organic law.
+The composition of the Economic, Social and Environmental Council and its rules of functioning are established by an organic law.